Matter from multiply enhanced singularities in F-theory: Resolution of multiply enhanced singularities in 6D F-theory II : Alternative small resolution

 We have discussed in \ref{section:incompleteandcompleteE8} that some of the incomplete $E_8$ singularities leave a conifold singularity after the two small resolutions.
 In this case, even if it could be resolved by a further small resolution, it would at best add one more exceptional curve, which is generically insufficient to account for the generation of charged matter expected from anomaly cancellation.

-For the other incomplete $E_8$ singularities and complete singularities, the singularities remaining after the two small resolutions are not the good kind of singularities that can be solved by additional small resolutions.
+For the other incomplete $E_8$ singularities and complete singularities, the singularities remaining after the two small resolutions are not the good kind of singularities that can be resolved by additional small resolutions.